A LOCKET FOR THE MOTHER OF THE BRIDE – A Guest Blogger today…

 Playing the duel mother roles, I felt a deeper desire to bestow meaningful gifts upon the couple, perhaps to fill a longing that I imagined the bride might be feeling.
 For one of Sally’s bridal showers, I gave her their set of pots along with Haertl Family Keepers, a cookbook of our family’s favorite recipes including many from my son’s childhood.
 At another shower I gave the set of knives that I feared their guests would shy away from – superstitiously wrapping it up with a personalized cutting board and a shiny copper penny.
 And with the collection of photos, mementos, and schoolwork that I’d been saving for years, I finally made a scrapbook of Mac’s boyhood for Sally as a way to share that part of his life with her.
 My final bridal gift to them was his-n-her monogrammed handkerchiefs… partly as a way to grab a precious sliver of time with my son on his wedding day in the midst of all the nervous excitement.
 As mothers, it’s far easier to get caught up in the female frenzy than it is to find moments of nostalgia with our boys.

 My most emotional mother duty took me by joyous surprise.
 Sally had spent a few weeks wedding dress shopping with some of her friends and bridesmaids in Chicago, keeping me in the loop by texting photos and giddy updates.
 But one day she called me saying that she really wanted to spend a day with me to try on all her favorites and share the final decision together.
 With happy tears in my eyes, I quickly booked a flight to Chicago.
 Knowing full well that this is one of the most sacred mother-daughter moments of an engagement, I wanted it to be as special as possible for my darling daughter-to-be.
 She made appointments at several shops, and we flitted around town playing dress-up with the favorites she had set aside.
 But the last stop was truly the charm.
 As we walked up to the second floor, we both gasped at the just-arrived gown on the mannequin.
 And when she slipped it on, we were misty-eyed with the magic of it all.
 To find her fantasy gown together was pure bliss.
+A friend of my daughters recommended that we look into getting a luxurious watch to compliment her elegance on her wedding day.
+She goes on to say that WatchShopping (https://www.watchshopping.com/ladies.html) have a great range of high end watches that would boost any outfit.
+She got one to go with her wedding dress and it really tied the whole look together.

 As we toasted our wonderful shopping excursion over mimosas, it felt natural to include her mother in our cheers and acknowledge how much we missed her physical presence.
 It also felt slightly dreamlike to give Sally my most sentimental gift on that day.
 I had found a vintage locket attached to a pearl-laden brooch tied with a baby blue velvet ribbon and put a tiny picture of her beautiful mother in the locket.
 I thought it would be just the right touch for her bridal bouquet, perhaps a tenderly symbolic way to carry her mother’s spirit with her as she embarked upon marriage to the man of her dreams – my son.
 A tinge of survivor’s guilt stirred my heart in a delicate sort of way, but by then I had fallen in love with our mother of the bride for gifting her daughter and this extraordinary piece of her life to me – the mother of the groom.